 - 1. Human excrement (feces and urine).

 - 2. Solid kitchen refuse (garbage).

-- 3. Liquid, non-excrementitious house wastes (from kitchen sinks, laundry tubs, baths, basins, etc.).
+- 3. Liquid, non-excrementatious house wastes (from kitchen sinks, laundry tubs, baths, basins, etc.).

-- 4. Manure (horse, cattle, swine).
+- 4. Manure (horses, cattle, swine).

 - 5. Street sweepings.

 - 6. Rubbish (house trash, waste paper, brush, grass, leaves, etc.).

 - 7. Storm waters.

 - 8. Ashes.

 For our purposes, the topic under discussion must be treated with respect to the widely differing conditions of garrison and camp life.

-The disposal of wastes in trench warfare will be separately discussed under that heading.
+The Disposal of Wastes in Garrison

-The Ideal Method.-The ideal method of disposal for all kinds of waste matters is their destruction by fire, which leaves a single unobjectionable residue, namely, ashes.
+The Ideal Method.-As previously intimated, the ideal method of disposal for all kinds of waste matters is their destruction by fire, which leaves a single unobjectionable residue, namely, ashes.
 But as this method is usually inapplicable, at least in part, other methods must be considered as well.